 1B.
 Chemical Engineering.
-The requirements in chemical engineering are essentially the same as those in chemistry except that the placement examinations will be required in the fields of engineering thermodynamics of onecomponent systems (on the Wednesday before registration), the unit operations of chemical engineering including fluid flow topics (on Thursday), and either industrial chemistry (on Monday) or physical chemistry (on Tuesday).
+The requirements in chemical engineering are essentially the same as those in chemistry except that the placement examinations for students planning to work for the Ph.D. degree will be required in the fields of engineering thermodynamics of one-component systems (on the Wednesday before registration), the unit operations of chemical engineering including fluid flow topics (on Thursday), and either physical chemistry (on Monday) or industrial chemistry (on Friday).
 Students who have in earlier residence at this Institute demonstrated proficiency in the subjects covered by the placement examinations may be excused from them.

-The Division's requirements for candidacy in chemical engineering are to be completed by the end of the student's fifth term of graduate residence at the Institute.
+The Division's requirements for candidacy in chemical engineering are in general to be completed by the end of the student's second term subsequent to receiving the master's degree or completing the requirements imposed on the basis of the placement examinations.
 The candidacy examination covers thermodynamics, chemical engineering unit operations, physical chemistry, and industrial chemistry.

-2. It is expected that the applicant will have studied mathematics and physics substantially to the extent that these subjects are covered in the required undergraduate courses in the student's field of interest.
-In case the applicant's training is not equivalent to this, the Division of Chemistry and Chemical Engineering may prescribe additional work in these subjects before recommending him as a candidate.

-3. The units of study offered to satisfy a minor requirement are to consist in general of graduate courses other than research; however, the Division of Chemistry and Chemical Engineering may, by special action, permit up to one-half of these units to consist of appropriate research.
+- 2. It is expected that the applicant will have studied mathematics and physics substantially to the extent that these subjects are covered in the required undergraduate courses in the student's field of interest.
+In case the applicant's training is not equivalent to this, the Division of Chemistry and Chemical Engineering may prescribe additional work in these subjects before recommending him as a candidate. - 3.
+The units of study offered to satisfy a minor requirement are to consist in general of graduate courses other than research; however, the Division of Chemistry and Chemical Engineering may, by special action, permit up to one-half of these units to consist of appropriate research.
 If a student elects a minor program of study of the general type, 45 units or more of advanced work are required and must represent an integrated program approved by the Division; for students in Chemistry it must consist of courses other than chemistry; for students in Chemical Engineering it must consist of courses other than chemical engineering.
-A grade of C or better is required in these courses.

-4. The candidate must submit to the Chairman of the Division of Chemistry and Chemical Engineering four copies of his thesis, in final form (the original copy, a copy on vellum, and two copies reproduced from the vellum), at least two weeks before the date of his final examination.
-Three copies are returned to the candidate after his examination.

-5. The final examination will consist in part of the candidate's oral presentation of a brief résumé of his research and its defense against attack, and in part of the defense of a set of propositions prepared by the candidate.
+A grade of C or better is required in these courses. - 4.
+The candidate must submit to the Chairman of the Division of Chemistry and Chemical Engineering four copies of his thesis, in final form (the original copy, a copy on vellum, and two copies reproduced from the vellum), at least two weeks before the date of his final examination.
+Three copies are returned to the candidate after his examination. - 5.
+The final examination will consist in part of the candidate's oral presentation of a brief résumé of his research and its defense against attack, and in part of the defense of a set of propositions prepared by the candidate.
 The candidate may also expect questions related to his minor program of study.